High School Lessons

 PNWFCU hosts financial reality fairs to help high schoolers experience some of the real-life financial challenges they will face after graduation.

-Contact us with any questions or to request Kristin to teach in your classroom.
+Contact us with any questions, suggestions, or to request Kristin to teach in your classroom.